medusamedusa/musical_non-Markovianity/README.md

 - click the gray square above it - it will light up red, letting you know that it will to record as soon as you start playing
 - when done, click the red square again, or press the spacebar, to turn OFF recording
 - Bonus tip: in Max, navigate to the menu `Extras > GlobalTransport`.
 You can change its setting like speed, turn it ON with the button in front of `Activate`, and enable audio click track with the button in front of `Click`

+## Reporting problems and getting help
+For the Max version:  please check current issues [here](https://github.com/omarcostahamido/musical_non-Markovianity/issues) and add your comment on relevant thread, or open a new issue [here](https://github.com/omarcostahamido/musical_non-Markovianity/issues/new).
+For the C version: please check current issues [here](https://github.com/medusamedusa/musical_non-Markovianity/issues) and add your comment on relevant thread, or open a new issue [here](https://github.com/medusamedusa/musical_non-Markovianity/issues/new).
+Note: you need a free github account.